What Factors Does Social Security Consider In Determining If Someone Over 65 Years Of Age Should Receive Disability Benefits In North Carolina?

 Most states have vocational rehabilitation programs that are free to use and evaluate the individual to determine whether additional medical care or additional training might help for job placement.

 For more information on Age And Social Security Disability Benefits, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (704) 412-4773 today.
+Get the information and legal answers you are seeking by calling or texting (704) 412-4773 today.